PythonRSAS/pythonrsas.github.io/_posts/2022-09-02-1-System-design-basic-concepts.md

 ## Efficiency
 Associated metrics are latency and throughput.

-Latency table summarizes different access types and the amounts of time they take.
+[Latency numbers](https://youtu.be/MbjObHmDbZo?t=1306) table summarizes different access types and the amounts of time they take.

 Access type | Time | Converted time
 ---------|----------|---------